-2025 BUSINESS LICENSE RENEWALS ARE NOW IN PROGRESS
+2026 BUSINESS LICENSE RENEWALS ARE NOW IN PROGRESS - Late Fees Start on March 1st 2026 ($39 late fee)

 In addition to information about business license and transit taxes, this page also provides links to other related information.
 Anyone engaging in business within the Sandy city limits, including home businesses, needs a business license and may be subject to transit taxes as well.